-Since early 2011, I have been deeply involved with the Refugee Art Project, which is a small not for profit community art organisation dedicated to supporting people of an asylum seeker or refugee background through art workshops and collaborations.
+Since early 2011, I have been deeply involved with the Refugee Art Project, which is an informal, not for profit community art organisation dedicated to supporting people of an asylum seeker or refugee background through art workshops and collaborations.
 The organisation began through facilitated art workshops in the Villawood Detention Centre in 2011 and is now based in the Thirning Villa studio in Ashfield, Sydney.

 Here’s a video made by Diversity Arts Australia, from a workshop they conducted at our studio space in Thirning Villa, Ashfield, in 2020.